dan2105/FFAnalysis/docs/Tutorial.md

 Implement the previously described changes.
 </div>

-### 2.3 Per-sample decisions and matching truth and reco trees:
+### 2.4 Per-sample decisions and matching truth and reco trees:

 Sometimes you need to define a specific variable just for a given sample.
 One can do this via the `sample` parameter in the `MyCustomFrame::defineVariables` method.

 <div style="background-color: #e6f3ff; border: 1px solid #2196f3; padding: 15px; border-radius: 5px; margin: 10px 0;">
 <h4 style="color: #0d47a1; margin-top: 0;">More details...</h4>

-If we wanted even further control (e.g. at the MC campaign or DSID level) we can use the tools explained in the [documentation](https://atlas-project-topreconstruction.web.cern.ch/fastframesdocumentation/latest/tutorial/#uniquesample-based-decision-in-the-custom-class).
+If we wanted even further control (e.g. at the MC campaign or DSID level) we can use the tools explained in the <a href="https://atlas-project-topreconstruction.web.cern.ch/fastframesdocumentation/latest/tutorial/#uniquesample-based-decision-in-the-custom-class"> documentation</a>.
 </div>

 For example, let's say that only for the signal sample we want to perform a DeltaR matching between the previously created `truth_b_TLV` and the reco-level b-tagged jets in the `sorted_bjet_TLV_NOSYS` container.